Pseudo-moderate Dems toe party line on DOJ nominations

 President Trump chose Noel Francisco for Solicitor General.
 Francisco has a distinguished background.
 He clerked for Judge Luttig of the U.S. Court of Appeals for the Fourth Circuit and then for Justice Scalia.
 He served the George W. Bush administration in the White House Counsel’s office and later in the Office of Legal Counsel at the DOJ.

 After that, Francisco went into private practice at a top law firm.
-He argued several cases before the Supreme Court, including (successfully) former governor Robert McConnell’s case and the case in which the Court held that President Obama improperly used the recess appointment power.
+He argued several cases before the Supreme Court, including (successfully) former governor Robert McDonnell’s case and the case in which the Court held that President Obama improperly used the recess appointment power.

 Since January, Francisco has been Principal Deputy Solicitor General.